CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Insights from DPO

 \section{Insights from DPO}

 In this section, we want to derive a deeper intuition on our preferential attribution loss $\mathcal L^{attr}_{full}$, by analyzing the DPO loss $\mathcal L_{DPO}$.
+As mentioned in Section \ref{sec: loss}, $\mathcal L^{attr}_{full}$ is a practical simplification from $\mathcal L_{DPO}$: \begin{itemize} \item We directly compute feature attribution using the prediction probability without logarithm.
+Note that this is consistent with the previous work, \emph{e.g.}, \citet{yang2023mitigating}, that computes feature attribution with the predicted probability instead of the loglikelihood.\footnote{We suspect that this is because the logarithm distorts the allocation of attributed scores, overemphasizing a few prominent features that may include some false positives.
+We believe it is an interesting direction for future works.} \footnote{No $p_{ref}$ since our goal is to identify neuron contributions, \emph{i.e.}, not to regularize the extent of parameter updates. }

+\item We leverage the most probable $y^{p,*}_x$ and $y^{c,*}_x$ instead of random samples for sample efficiency, as the most probable responses better represent the output distributions. \end{itemize}

-Specifically, we first present an upperbound of $\mathcal L_{DPO}$ in the context of indirect prompt injection attack (\textbf{Theorem 1}).
+To establish the theoretical connection between $\mathcal L^{attr}_{full}$ and $\mathcal L_{DPO}$, we first present an upperbound of $\mathcal L_{DPO}$ in the context of indirect prompt injection attack (\textbf{Theorem 1}).
 This upperbound helps us understand the objective of preference optimization in defending against such attack, \emph{i.e.}, by decomposing the preference objective into the terms of \textit{Probability} and \textit{Uniformity}.
 We show that our attribution loss is closely associated with these two terms.
-Further, to validate such an association, we show in \textbf{Lemma 1} that our attribution loss is consistent with the DPO upperbound in the asymptotic cases.
-Specifically, sthe upperbound is getting positive infinite when our attribution loss is taking its largest value (\emph{i.e.}, 1), and vise verse.
+Further, to validate the connection between $\mathcal L^{attr}_{full}$ and $\mathcal L_{DPO}$, we show in \textbf{Lemma 1} that our attribution loss is consistent with the derived DPO upperbound in the asymptotic cases.
+Specifically, the upperbound is getting positive infinite when our attribution loss is taking its largest value (\emph{i.e.}, 1), and vise verse.

 \textbf{Theorem 1.} Given the input prompt $x\sim \mathcal X$, let $y^c\sim \mathcal Y^c_x$ and $y^p\sim \mathcal Y^p_x$ denotes the clean and poisoned responses to $x$, respectively.
 The preference optimization with $\mathcal L_{DPO}$ can be upperbounded by $\mathcal L_{DPO}^u$, \emph{s.t.},